The Law of Uniform Connectedness

 What are common mistakes when applying the Gestalt law of uniform connectedness in design?

-To make designs easier to understand, designers need to avoid some common mistakes with the uniform connectedness principle.
-Here are five simple guidelines:
+To make designs easier to understand, designers need to avoid some common mistakes with the uniform connectedness principle—and here are five simple guidelines:

-● Keep It Simple: Designers should not clutter their designs.
+• Keep it simple: Designers shouldn’t clutter their designs.
 Using visual design connections like lines or colors can show which elements are related, but it's important not to overdo it.

-● Use Other Rules Too: Incorporate other design principles alongside the law of uniform connectedness to enhance a design.
-Strategies like grouping similar items or effectively using empty space can make content clearer.
+• Use other rules too: Incorporate other design principles alongside the law of uniform connectedness to give a design more of a boost.
+Strategies like grouping similar items or effectively using empty space can make content that much clearer.

-● Highlight What's Most Important: Designers should use visual cues to emphasize the main parts of their design.
+• Highlight what's most important: Designers should use visual cues to give a real emphasis to the main parts of their design.
 This approach directs users to the important information or actions first.

-● Consider User Expectations: Designs should match what people are accustomed to seeing.
-Meeting these expectations makes the design more usable and enjoyable.
+• Consider user expectations: Designs should match what people are used to seeing.
+By meeting these expectations, it makes the design more usable and enjoyable.

 Hype4 CEO and Creative Director Michal Malewicz explains the value of using the Gestalt law of proximity: